-Paper Towel Butterfly Crafts (3 Ways)
+Paper Towel Butterflies (3 Ways):

-Tissue Paper and Clothespin Butterfly Craft
+Tissue Paper and Clothespin Butterfly:

 Our tissue paper and clothespin butterflies are also great for toddlers and preschoolers.
 We used paint and a fun stamping process to decorate the tissue paper wings for these butterflies.
 Stamping, crumpling the tissue paper and manipulating the clothespins are all great for strengthening fine motor skill.
-These butterflies would look lovely strung from the ceiling in a classroom or playroom.
+These butterflies would look lovely suspended from the ceiling in a classroom or playroom.

-Paper Towel and Clothespin Butterfly Fridge Magnets
+Paper Towel and Clothespin Butterfly Fridge Magnets:

-Toilet Roll Butterflies
+Toilet Roll Butterflies:

 These vibrant paper towel butterflies were coloured with liquid watercolours and we’ve used cardboard rolls for the bodies.
 This one is easy enough for preschoolers, but older kids will love it too.
 My tweens still love dyeing paper towels with watercolours.